+Fictionwise

+www.fictionwise.com

+Copyright ©1997 by Mike Resnick

+NOTICE: This ebook is licensed to the original purchaser only.
+Duplication or distribution to any person via email, floppy disk, network, print out, or any other means is a violation of International copyright law and subjects the violator to severe fines and/or imprisonment.
+This notice overrides the Adobe Reader permissions which are erroneous.
+This book cannot be legally lent or given to others.

+This ebook is displayed using 100% recycled electrons.

-Fictionwise www.fictionwise.com Copyright ©1997 by Mike Resnick NOTICE: This work is copyrighted.
-It is licensed only for use by the original purchaser.
-Making copies of this work or distributing it to any unauthorized person by any means, including without limit email, floppy disk, file transfer, paper print out, or any other method constitutes a violation of International copyright law and subjects the violator to severe fines or imprisonment.
-To Carol, as always And to Richard Potter and Andrew Rona, two of Hollywood's Good Guys Prologue In a small, dimly-lit room a mile beneath the glittering surface of Deluros VIII, the capital of mankind's sprawling Oligarchy, Jefferson Nighthawk opened his eyes.
+Distributed by Fictionwise.com To Carol, as always And to Richard Potter and Andrew Rona, two of Hollywood's Good Guys Prologue In a small, dimly-lit room a mile beneath the glittering surface of Deluros VIII, the capital of mankind's sprawling Oligarchy, Jefferson Nighthawk opened his eyes.
 "Good evening, Mr. Nighthawk," said a slender man wearing a white tunic.
 "How do you feel?"
 Nighthawk gradually became aware that he was lying on a long, narrow table, staring at the ceiling.
 He tentatively lifted an arm, made a fist, and then began slowly opening and closing his fingers.
 "Pretty good," he said, surprised.